-Since the first ESPT adoption in 2014, new energy storage technologies have become commercially available, existing storage technologies have slowly matured while costs are decreasing, grid conditions have changed with increasing renewable penetration, and the perspective of most power industry stakeholders have shifted in favor of energy storage.
-While staff's endeavors discussed in this report towards evaluating and experimenting energy storage are still ongoing and that some of the potential projects are still being fully vetted for need and cost-effectiveness, staff recommends increasing City of Riverside's Energy Storage Procurement Target from zero (0) to six (6) MW, or about one percent (1%) of RPU's peak load, to be achieved by the end of Year 2020.
+Since the first ESPT adoption in 2014, new energy storage technologies have become commercially available, existing storage technologies have slowly matured while costs are coming down, grid conditions have changed with increasing renewable penetration, and the perspective of most power industry stakeholders have shifted in favor of energy storage.
+Consequently, achieving cost-effectiveness on certain energy storage applications is in general more promising now than in 2014.
+While staff's endeavors discussed in this report towards evaluating and experimenting energy storage are still ongoing and that some of the potential projects are still being fully vetted for need and cost-effectiveness, staff recommends increasing City of Riverside's Energy Storage Procurement Target from zero to six MW, or about 1% of RPU's peak load, to be achieved by the end of Year 2020.
 RPU staff has high confidence that the 6 MW storage target can be met on schedule with the success in the ongoing Ice Bear Pilot Program and the launching of the CAISO Ancillary Services Pilot Project.
 Adopting a 6 MW ESPT will allow RPU to remain as a leader among the Publicly Owned Utilities in promoting and advancing California's energy storage agenda while at the same time ensuring RPU continue to provide clean and reliable energy to its customers.